The location where Ken McElroy was shot dead.

 Ken McElroy was shot three times in the head.

-208 West Elm Street.
+208 West Elm Street

-Closest locations.
+Closest Locations

-Other locations that are relatively close to this place.
+Other locations that are relatively close to this address:

-The location where Lorenzo Gilyard dumped the body of Sheila Ingold.
+The location where Lorenzo Gilyard dumped the body of Sheila Ingold

 Roughly 111 miles away.

-Crime Location in Kansas City, Missouri, United States
+Crime Location in Kansas City, Missouri

-The house where NFL linebacker Jovan Belcher murdered his girlfriend.
+The house where NFL linebacker Jovan Belcher murdered his girlfriend

 Roughly 118 miles away.

-Crime Location in Kansas City, Missouri, United States
+Crime Location in Kansas City, Missouri

-Lorenzo Gilyard's house.
+Lorenzo Gilyard's house

 Roughly 118 miles away.

-Serial Killer House in Kansas City, Missouri, United States
+Serial Killer House in Kansas City, Missouri

-Johnny Gosch's house.
+Johnny Gosch's house

 Roughly 141 miles away.